Cash Buyer. No Block Restrictions.

 Many lenders will not advance on flats above a certain floor in a high-rise block, commonly above the fourth floor, though thresholds vary.
 For owners of upper-floor flats in taller blocks, this creates a buyer pool restricted to those purchasing with cash, which is a small fraction of the market.

-Right to Buy and Ex-Local Authority Sales
+Right to Buy and Ex-Council Sales

 Many ex-council flat owners purchased their home through the Right to Buy scheme.
 This gives long-standing council tenants the right to buy their home at a discount, and since 1980 it has transferred millions of properties from public to private ownership.